MoyinoluwaA/WorkFlow-App/README.md

 ### STEPS FOR DEPLOYMENT

-1. Create an Amazon ECR repository to store your images via console or cli.
+1. Create an Amazon ECR repository to store your images via the AWS console or cli.

 Using cli:
 ```